MariaHochstoeger/el-madre/README.md

-# Indian Weddings for Beginners - A Quiz
+# El Madre - A Personal Blog

 Visit the live site [here](https://mariahochstoeger.github.io/project2/).

 ![responsive mock-up](assets/images/readme-images/mockup.png)

-This is a quiz about Indian weddings.
-It lets the user test their knowledge about some of the most common events - usually called "functions" - found in a traditional Indian Hindu wedding.
-On the website and in this readme, the terms "Hindu wedding" and "Indian wedding" are used interchangeably.
+This is a blog about the adventures of El Madre.
+El Madre is...

 ## Table of Contents